DimitriPicasso/DimitriPicasso/README.md

 - 🌱 I’m currently learning on TryHackMe.com and A Cloud Guru.
 I'm following differents path on both plaforms
 - 🕸️ I'm also working on my blog at bear-paw.ch

-I will let you follow my evolution on these subjects right from this file !!
-I guess I will also list my new posts on my personnal blog.

-Enjoy and feel free to comment :

-This is the starting point of a new life beginning.

-A game changing journey !

-I dont know already where to start, I'm now working on a new blog regarding Tech and Cyber security.

-Let's do this.